GETTING TO MCP

 There are several ways of getting to Marine Conservation Philippines from Cebu, depending on your budget.

 By slow-boat: There are several departures from Cebu every day.
-Traveltime is about 6 hours with prices starting at 350 php.
+Travel time is about 6 hours with prices starting at 400 php.
 You find the departures on www.schedule.ph.

 By bus: Take a Ceres Bus from the Southbound Bus terminal to Dumaguete.
-Traveltime is around 6 hours and costs 200 php.
+Travel time is around 7 hours and costs 250 php.

 Dumaguete to MCP

 When you arrive in Dumaguete, whether by plane or ferry, you catch a tricycle to the Ceres Liners bus station.
-(Just say busstation – there is only one in town.
-It’ll probably cost around 100 peso depending on how well you haggle.)
-Here you board the bus heading towards Bayawan.
+(Just say busstation – there is only one in town.)
+Here you board the bus heading towards Bayawan or Siaton.
 Ask the driver to drop you off at the Mayabon Crossing.

 From the Mayabon crossing, you’ll need to get a habal-habal driver (motorcycle taxi) to take you all the way to camp a few kilometers down the coastal road.
-The price should be around 40-50 peso.
-All the drivers know where MCP or Marine Conservation Philippines is, but you’ll also drive right past our sign too on the right side of the road.
+The price should be around 70 peso.
+All the drivers know where MCP or Marine Conservation Philippines is, but you’ll also drive right past our sign on the right side of the road. (what it looks like on Google Street View)